Control Strip

-The Control Strip is a user interface component introduced in the "classic" System 7 Macintosh operating system.
+The Control Strip is a user interface component introduced in the System 7 version of classic Mac OS.

 History

-The Control Strip was initially released in 1994 with the PowerBook 500 series of notebook computers and the PowerBook Duo 280 subnotebook computers, at that point shipping with System 7.1.
+The Control Strip was initially released in 1994 with the PowerBook 500 series of notebook computers and the PowerBook Duo 280 subnotebook computers, at that point shipping with System 7.1 of classic Mac OS.
 Later on it was made available to desktop and portable Macintosh computers, beginning with System 7.5.3.

 Apple removed Control Strip in 2001 as a consequence of its move to Mac OS X. Apple initially attempted to integrate the Control Strip’s features into the Dock.
 After this was found to be too clumsy, most of its features were again duplicated in the menu extras of 10.1.

 An attempt was made at an open source reimplementation of the Control Strip for OS X, but it never received much developer traction and the last release is dated 27 October 2000.

 The Control Strip name was revived for a similar feature on the Touch Bar, which served a similar purpose.